-06.27.12 - (REVISED 06.29.2016) This lawsuit challenges Mississippi's latest attempt to end legal abortion in the state by attempting to shut down its one remaining abortion clinic.
+(REVISED 03.21.2018) This lawsuit challenges Mississippi's attempt to end legal abortion in the state by attempting to shut down its one remaining abortion clinic.
 Mississippi passed a law in 2012 explicitly intended to shut down its last abortion clinic by requiring that all physicians associated with an abortion facility have admitting privileges at a local hospital.

 Plaintiff(s): Jackson Women’s Health Organization, Willie Parker, M.D., MPH, MSc

-The State appealed; at the State's request, the federal district court suspended discovery and other proceedings while the appeal continues.
+The State appealed, at the State's request, the federal district court suspended discovery and other proceedings while the appeal continues.
 The U.S. Court of Appeals for the Fifth Circuit upheld the preliminary injunction (modified to apply only to the plaintiffs in this case) on July 29, 2014, keeping the clinic open.
 On February 18, 2015, the State petitioned the U.S. Supreme Court to review the case.
-On June 28, 2016, the Supreme Court denied the State's petition.
-The injunction will remain in place and the law will continue to be blocked as the case proceeds.
+On June 28, 2016, the Supreme Court denied the State's petitionj, sending the case back down to the trial court for a decision on the merits of the law.